Ruuv1337/RTP_IX/README.md

 Discord: [object Object]#3827
 `
 ## Log List
+Log on 16.03.20
+1. Added fixes for Reaper and +1 skill.

 Log on 12.03.20
 1. Added new const in config..
 (Reload).
 2. Some minor bug fixes.